 The Thomas and Elsie Deeley Foundation is extremely proud of the accomplishments of all our scholarship recipients.
-Ninety five percent of them have graduated from college or are currently enrolled in college.
-Many have gone on to earn advanced degrees, and some have earned doctorate degrees.
+Ninety seven percent of them have graduated from college or are currently enrolled in college.
+Many have gone on to earn advanced degrees, and some have earned doctoral degrees.

 In this section you can find information about some of our previous scholarship recipients.
 It includes their current status and selected accomplishments since graduating from college.
-We hope their achievements serve as a motivation for all Sacred Heart High School students!
+We hope their achievements serve as a motivation for all students!

 Updates On Scholarship Recipients Who Have Graduated From College